kaurmatthi/software-engineering-test-task/README.md

   - builds a docker image
   - pushes image to docker hub
   - runs database migrations with goose
-  - applies kubernetes manifests to deploy API and postgres
+  - applies kubernetes manifests to deploy API and postgres to AKS
 - db-migrate-down
   - manually startable workflow in case a db rollback is required